JamusLau/CI-CD-Project/docs/jenkins_cicd.md

    3. Enter name, select Docker and Create.

 4. Create an agent on Docker
    1. First create a container running the alpine socat image, acts as a proxy from the local jenkins container to the agent, forwards the traffic from Jenkins to the Docker Desktop container on the host machine.
-Use different port numbers for different agents.
+      - If running jenkins as a container, the docker host uri field needs to be entered with the unix/tcp address of the docker host.
+But since jenkins is being run as a container, container can't reach the docker host unix port.
+      - So another container is created to mediate between docker host and jenkins container, publishing the docker host's unix port as its tcp port.
+      - after creation, can go back to the docker configuration in jenkins and enter `tcp://socat-container-ip:2375`

     ```powershell
     docker run -d --restart=always -p 127.0.0.1:<port>:2375 --network jenkins -v /var/run/docker.sock:/var/run/docker.sock alpine/socat tcp-listen:2375,fork,reuseaddr unix-connect:/var/run/docker.sock
     ```

-    2. To connect to docker container running the agent: find the `IPAddress` under `Networks > Jenkins > IPAdress`, after running the command `docker inspect <container_id> | grep IPAddress`, then enter the IPAddress it in the `Docker Cloud Details` > `Docker Host URI` of the cloud you just created, in the format: `tcp://<ip>:2375`.
+    2. To connect to the proxy container: find the `IPAddress` under `Networks > Jenkins > IPAdress`, after running the command `docker inspect <container_id> | grep IPAddress`, then enter the IPAddress it in the `Docker Cloud Details` > `Docker Host URI` of the cloud you just created, in the format: `tcp://<ip>:2375`.
          - Note: To run agent with Jenkins, use the local IP of `127.0.0.1`.
     3. Check `Enabled` and Save.
     4. Go to the the cloud you just created, click `Configure` > `Docker Agent Templates`, `Create`.